In an effort to provide more fact-based information on which to discuss, a contributor has sent me this.

 Currency; 3,600 hours

 Combat ready; 400 hours (training for new pilots on the sqn to get to the required standard for combat ops)

 Contingency/Ops,; 2,000 hours

 Total, 8,000 hours

-Therefore, on average the Sqn should fly 24 aircraft hrs per day based on 5 day week which is 3 hrs per aircraft on the line per day.
+Therefore, on average the Sqn should fly 24 aircraft hrs per day based on a 5 day week which is 3 hrs per aircraft on the line per day.